banovo/coding-standards/README.md

 ## Usage

+Pre-commit hook will execute checker automatically, when you run `git commit`.

-Execute `bin/checker` locally to see errors
+Execute `bin/checker` manually if you want to change default configuration:

 ```
 # Usage: